 A – Awareness

 The first stage of this model is focused on awareness.
-The objective at this stage is, broadly, to make as many people in the market aware of the product, good or brand as possible.
+The objective at this stage is to make as many people aware of the product, good or brand as possible.

-This is usually achieved by advertising the product widely across whatever mediums are deemed to be appropriate for potential customers, while also taking into consideration the cost of advertising.
-Obviously, as new forms of media arise, such as social media, new methods of creating awareness are created, such as using “influencers”.
+This is usually achieved by advertising the product widely.
+This is done across whatever mediums are thought to be best for potential customers, while also taking into consideration the cost of advertising.
+Obviously, as new forms of media arise, such as social media, new methods of creating awareness are used.
+For example, this trend has seen the rise of social media “influencers” over the last few decades.

 I – Interest